NanyiCc/NanyiCc.github.io/_pages/about.md

 About Me
 =====
-I am currently working as an AI algorithm researcher at **Toursun Synbio**.
+I am currently working as an AI algorithm researcher at Toursun Synbio.
 In this role, I had the opportunity to work at the intersection of AI and synthetic biology, developing machine learning models to support advancements in scientific research.
-This experience has deepened my interest in using large language models (LLMs) in specialized domains, such as **AI4Science** and multimodal AI systems, with a focus on leveraging these models to facilitate breakthroughs in scientific discovery.
+This experience has deepened my interest in using **large language models (LLMs)** in specialized domains, such as AI4Science and multimodal AI systems, with a focus on leveraging these models to facilitate breakthroughs in scientific discovery.

-My research interests center around large language models (LLMs) and Human-Computer Interaction (HCI), with a particular focus on exploring LLMs in specialized fields like **AI4Science** and developing multimodal models that integrate diverse data types.
+My research interests center around **large language models (LLMs)** and **Human-Computer Interaction (HCI)**, with a particular focus on exploring LLMs in specialized fields like AI4Science and developing Multimodal Models that integrate diverse data types.
 I am passionate about harnessing the power of LLMs to facilitate breakthroughs in domain-specific challenges and improving the collaboration between humans and machines through more intuitive AI systems.

 I hold a bachelor's degree in Computer Science (AI) from Shanghai Normal University and a master's degree in Data Analytics Engineering from Northeastern University.